-Purchase Obligations - As of March 31, 2016, the Company had purchase obligations in the amount of\$19.9 million compared to \$9.8 million as of September 30, 2015.
+Purchase Obligations - As of June 30, 2016, the Company had purchase obligations in the amount of \$15.8 million compared to \$9.8 million as of September 30, 2015.
 These purchase obligations consist of outstanding purchase orders for goods and services.
 While the amount represents purchase agreements, the actual amounts to be paid may be less if any agreements are renegotiated, canceled or terminated.

-Development projects - In fiscal 2014, Tempress Systems, Inc. ("Tempress") entered into an agreement with the Energy Research Centre of the Netherlands ("ECN"), a Netherlands government sponsored research institute, for a joint research and development project.
+Development projects - In fiscal 2014, our wholly owned subsidiary, Tempress Systems, Inc. ("Tempress"), entered into an agreement with the Energy Research Centre of the Netherlands ("ECN"), a Netherlands government sponsored research institute, for a joint research and development project.
 Under the terms of the agreement, Tempress sold an ion implanter ("Equipment") to ECN for \$1.4 million.
 Both Tempress and ECN are performing research and development projects utilizing the Equipment at the ECN facilities.
 Each party to the agreement will have 100% rights to the results of the projects developed separately by the individual parties.
 Any results co-developed will be jointly owned.
 Over the four-year period of the agreement, Tempress is required to contribute \$1.4 million to the project in the form of installation of the equipment, acceptance testing, project meeting attendance, training, parts, and service, including keeping the equipment in good condition and repair for the first two years of the agreement.
-As of March 31, 2016, Tempress has contributed \$1.1 million of the required \$1.4 million to the project.
+As of June 30, 2016, Tempress has contributed all of the required \$1.4 million to the project.

 EPA Accrual - As a result of the BTU acquisition, the Company assumed BTU's proportional responsibility for clean-up costs at a Superfund site.
 As an equipment manufacturer, BTU generated and disposed of small quantities of solid waste that were considered hazardous under Environment Protection Agency ("EPA") regulations.
 Because BTU historically used a waste disposal firm that disposed of the solid waste at a site that the EPA designated as a Superfund site, BTU was named by the EPA as one of the entities responsible for a portion of the expected clean-up costs.
-Based on the Company's proportional responsibility, as negotiated with and agreed to by the EPA, the Company's liability related to this matter is less than \$0.1 million, which is included in Other Accrued Liabilities on the Condensed Consolidated Balance Sheet as of March 31, 2016.
+Based on the Company's proportional responsibility, as negotiated with and agreed to by the EPA, the Company's liability related to this matter is less than \$0.1 million, which is included in Other Accrued Liabilities on the Condensed Consolidated Balance Sheet as of June 30, 2016.
 In accordance with the agreement, the Company established a letter of credit for \$0.2 million to the benefit of the EPA for potential cash payments as settlements for the Company's proportional liability.

 Legal Proceedings - The Company and its subsidiaries are defendants from time to time in actions for matters arising out of their business operations.
+The Company does not believe that any matters or proceedings presently pending will have a material adverse effect on its consolidated financial position, results of operations or liquidity.
 As previously disclosed in the Company's filings with the SEC, shortly after the Company entered into the merger agreement with BTU, two separate putative stockholder class action complaints (together, the "Stockholder Actions") were filed in the Court of Chancery of the State of Delaware (the "Delaware Court").
 The first was filed on November 4, 2014 and the second on November 17, 2014, on behalf of BTU's public stockholders, against BTU, members of the BTU board, Amtech and the special purpose merger subsidiary.
 The Stockholder Actions were consolidated on December 4, 2014.
 The complaints generally alleged that, in connection with entering into the merger agreement, the BTU board of directors breached certain fiduciary duties owed to BTU's stockholders.
 The complaints sought various forms of declaratory and injunctive relief, as well as compensatory damages.